tfausak/tfausak.github.io/_posts/2012-06-27-encouraging-referrals-with-free-apps.md

 2. Select the people you want to share the Sandbox with.
 3. Send them an email.

 That's it!
-We even prepopulate the email's recipients, subject, and body.
+We even pre-populate the email's recipients, subject, and body.
 All your have to do is hit send.
 You can customize the email if you want to, though.
 We just use the default email client.